MuneerAhmed-1/PRICING-PAGE/README.md

 - View the optimal layout for the component depending on their device's screen size
 - Control the toggle with both their mouse/trackpad and their keyboard
 - **Bonus**: Complete the challenge with just HTML and CSS

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to, as well as a design for the active states.

-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/ASbglU6ft).

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

-There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project